RonnyReporter/arch-linux-nanopi-neo2-arm64-images/README.md

 cpu=$(</sys/class/thermal/thermal_zone1/temp) && echo "$((cpu/1000)) c"

 ##### Networking:
-1. Install dialog and wpa supplicant with `pacman -S dialog wpa_supplicant` to make the **wifi-menu** application work.
+1. Wifi: we need to run `pacman -S dialog crda wpa_supplicant` to make the **wifi-menu** application work.
 This allows for an easy configuration of your wireless connection(s).

    Don't forget to *start* and also *enable* your network profile(s) with `netctl enable profile-name`, for more information check out [this](https://wiki.archlinux.org/index.php/Netctl#Configuration) page.
 2. Disable systemd networking stuff as it sometimes gets in the way of netctl;